Nykenik24/love2d-tools/README.md

 I will try to answer as fast as posible.
 If i don't answer, [send me an email](mailto:Nykenik24@proton.me).
 > If the link doesn't work, my email is Nykenik24@proton.me

+### Contributing rules
+1. Check the code before making the pull request\
+I am not a code reviewer.
+I will try to check the code that is merged, but errors can go trough.
+2. Try to follow the steps [below](<README.md#Making modules>).
+3. Document every method and be consisent with naming conventions.
+4. If you are going to make the module a class, `return` a `new()` method, not the class.

 # Making modules
 I'll explain to you how i make every module.
 This can help if you want to [contribute](README.md#Contributing).